Faculty

 Opera Workshop

 Performer and pedagogue LeAnn Overton currently serves on the faculties of Manhattan School of Music and the John J. Cali School of Music at Montclair State University.
-Ms. Overton has taught on the faculties of Long Island University (C. W. Post campus), Carnegie Mellon University, Chautauqua Voice School, New York Actor’s Studio, and Mannes College The New School of Music.
-She has been music director/vocal coach for summer festivals and opera companies including Oberlin in Italy, Midsummer Music Festival in Canada, Vocal Arts Symposium of Colorado Springs, Opera Theater and Music Festival of Lucca, Italy in association with Cincinnati Conservatory, Cincinnati Opera, and Tulsa Opera.
+Ms. Overton has taught on the faculties of Long Island University (C. W. Post campus), Carnegie Mellon University, Chautauqua Voice School, New York Actor’s Studio, and The New School of Music Mannes.
+She has been music director/vocal coach for summer festivals and opera companies including Vocal Arts Festival in Colorado Springs, Lingua e Canto in Sant’Angelo, Italy, Midsummer Music Festival in Canada, Oberlin in Italy, and Music Festival of Lucca, Italy in association with Cincinnati Conservatory, Cincinnati Opera, and Tulsa Opera.

-In 2014 Ms. Overton established “Respiro Opera, NYC,” a program built on the basics of singing: breath (yoga), body alignment (Alexander Technique and body mapping), text study, and musical style.
-An enthusiastic proponent of the Alexander Technique, Ms. Overton continues her collaboration with AT instructor Bill Connington, author of Physical Expression on Stage and Screen: Using the Alexander Technique to Create Unforgettable Performances.
+In 2014 Ms. Overton established “Respiro Opera, NYC,” a program built on the basics of singing: breath (yoga), body alignment (Alexander Technique and Body Mapping), text study, and musical style.
+Respiro’s faculty are highly regarded in their specific fields.
+(See RespiroOperaNYC.org for faculty bios.)
+An enthusiastic proponent of the Alexander Technique, Ms. Overton has collaborated in several NYC workshops with AT instructor Bill Connington, author of Physical Expression on Stage and Screen: Using the Alexander Technique to Create Unforgettable Performances.

-Ms. Overton earned her Master of Music degree in vocal coaching/accompanying at the University of Illinois with accompanist John Wustman.
-She has been a member of the Manhattan School of Music Precollege faculty since 2003 and a surtitle caller at the Metropolitan Opera since 2000.
+Ms. Overton earned her Master of Music degree in vocal coaching/accompanying at the University of Illinois with renown accompanist John Wustman.
+She has been a title caller at the Metropolitan Opera since 2000. (leannoverton.com)

 Email This Page